Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 Gatekeepers have been removed.
 The people, who used to control the access to media or government – that’s all gone.
 You can make a film without having contacts in Hollywood, you can get things distributed.
 We don’t have to ask for permission.

-It’s really about the rise of extraordinary ordinary, which means ordinary people, who feel frustruated and want change, can become extraordinary if they make the first step.
+It’s really about the rise of the extraordinary ordinary, which means ordinary people, who feel frustrated and want change, can become extraordinary if they make the first step.
 We can go in and things can rise on their merit.

 How did you engage with Millennials?
-How did you get young people to follow your vision to become more politically active, when that vision didn’t match with their own?
+How did you get young people to follow your vision to become more politically active when that vision didn’t match their own?

 The film was the first step.
 You can’t tell to young people “Hey, go and read that brochure or attend that lecture”.
 Visual medium is what resonates with Millennials.

-We did thousands of screening all over the country and everywhere we went, we left a copy of film, so somebody would then spread that to their peers.
+We did thousands of screenings all over the country and everywhere we went, we left a copy of film, so somebody would then spread that to their peers.

 The power of visual media is very spreadable and there’s really nothing like it.